yuki0417/smap-coding-challenge/REPORT.md

 ### Problems

 #### No Error Logging
-So far, there is no error logging.
+There is no error logging so far.
 If you use app in production level, you should decide error log specification and write code.

 #### Data Filtering is executed by frontend Javascript